sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 ## Tag the current application version
 Before we move on we want to make sure that we can come back to the currently working and released version.
-To do that we tag this version with a version number.
+To do that we create a branch and tag this branch with a version number.

+We first want to create a branch with the released version in order to be able to make changes especially bug fixes to this version.
+This is necessary if users won't immediately upgrade to the the new version.

+    $ git checkout --branch v1.1-stable
+    $ git push --set-upstream origin v1.1-stable

+Next we want to tag this branch with a version number.
 To list the tags we can issue

     $ git tag
     v1.0
     v1.0.1
     v1.0.2

-To tag our master branch we checkout master and then issue the tag command
+To tag our branch we checkout *v1.1-stable* and then issue the tag command

-    $ git checkout master
+    $ git checkout v1.1-stable
     $ git tag -a v1.1.0 -m "Secondhand V1.1.0 - Release 2015-09-18"

 Finally push the tagged commit to Github with

-    $ git push origin v1.1.0

-We also want to create a branch with the released version in order we want to make changes especially bug fixes to this version.
-This is necessary if users won't immediately upgrade to the the new version.

-    $ git checkout --branch v1.1-stable
-    $ git push set-upstream origin v1.1-stable
+    $ git push --tags

 ## Check out a new branch
 Before you do any changes to your project check out a new branch.
 In case you